 Our distribution has experienced unprecedented growth.
 From our roots in Nigeria over 30 years ago selling unbranded rice, we now have brands that top the popularity charts in each of our three main countries of operation.

 With extensive warehousing and networks in destination markets, we are a strategic partner in the rice trade.
 Our end-to-end supply chain has seen several recognised brands go onto supermarket shelves, with increasing market penetration.
 The success of these rice brands is reflective of our insight into a diversity of markets, and our ability to cater to the exacting standards of varied consumer groups.

 We are committed to the UN Sustainable Development Goal 2: Zero Hunger and in an effort to meet the nutritional needs of undernourished consumers in our destination markets, we are working with DSM to develop and distribute fortified rice.

-Olam offers a variety of brands, including Royal Aroma, Royal Feast and Mama Africa in Ghana; Mama’s Pride and Mama Africa in Nigeria, Riz Meme Casse and Bijou in Cameroon; and Royal Aroma and Mama Africana in Mozambique.
+We offer a variety of brands, including Royal Aroma, Royal Feast and Mama Africa in Ghana; Mama’s Pride and Mama Africa in Nigeria, Riz Meme Casse and Bijou in Cameroon; and Royal Aroma and Mama Africana in Mozambique.

 Innovation in rice farming is essential.
-We have introduced a fully mechanised large-scale rice farm in Nigeria that produces 2 crops a year for the Nigerian market, helping the country to reduce reliance on imports.
+We have introduced a fully mechanised large-scale rice farm in Nigeria that produces two crops a year for the Nigerian market, helping the country to reduce reliance on imports.

 Our farm has an integrated rice mill with a processing capacity of 70,000 tonnes.
 This farm acts as a centre for improving productivity, and also as a vocational training hub for thousands of smallholders from nearby communities.
 Through our rice mill, farmers can process their crop, and gain access to market, improving local livelihoods.